samumantha/instructor-training/content/teaching-mechanics.md

 collect all relevant information for a workshop, including links to material and technical instructions, as well as for formative assessment questions and notes from group work.
 Out of many possible platforms, ENCCS uses [HackMD](https://hackmd.io/).
+If you're able to self-host a lightweight virtual machine, you might want to consider [HedgeDoc](https://hedgedoc.org/) instead.

 Some features of HackMD and how it compares to other modes of communication:
 - Chat is not good enough, you can't easily reply to old things and finding earlier information is difficult.